napolab/www.napochaan.com/README.md

 The website is built using the following technologies:

-- TypeScript
+- typeScript
-- Next.js
+- next
-- vanilla-extract
+- vanilla-extract/css
 - react-aria
 - jotai
-- react-spring
+- @react-spring/web

 ## Deployment